Online Since 1999 Site Secure

 The positives of Three 4G Broadband include extremely affordable pricing, which undercuts most fibre plans.

 Three 4G Broadband is also very simple and fast to get up and running with.
-The network offers next day delivery of the Three 4G Home Broadband Hub, and once it arrives you can easily set it up yourself, as you need to do little more than plug it in.
+The network offers next day delivery of the Three 5G Ready Hub, and once it arrives you can easily set it up yourself, as you need to do little more than plug it in.
 This is in stark contrast to fibre broadband, where an engineer typically needs to set it up for you, and the wait for an appointment can be weeks.

 Because Three 4G Broadband is plug and play (with no need for an engineer or a landline), you can also easily take it with you when you move home, or even bring it with you on holiday or anywhere else where you have access to a socket.
 Fibre broadband meanwhile can only be used in the place it’s installed – you can often transfer your plan to a new home (assuming the company provides broadband there), but you’ll likely need to arrange another engineer visit.

 Three 4G Broadband is widely available too, but so is fibre broadband.
-On the more negative side, the average speeds on Three 4G Broadband aren’t anything special.
-We’ll cover this more below, but in our own tests we averaged download speeds of 35.9Mbps.
+On the more negative side, the average speeds on Three 4G Broadband aren’t a match for fibre, especially if you’re limited to a 4G connection (rather than 5G).
+We’ll cover this more below, but Three claims average speeds on 5G are 150Mbps, with 4G of course being a fair bit slower.
 For fibre, speeds vary a lot depending on your plan, but with full fibre you can get up to around 1Gbps, so it can be a lot faster.

 Latency tends to be lower on fibre too, making it better for online gaming.
 Note that both speeds and latency are better with 5G broadband than 4G broadband, but even then full fibre is typically better still.